How to do a competitive analysis in 5 easy steps

 If you need a little help identifying your competitors, Google is a helpful resource.
 By simply searching the type of service or product you are offering, it is pretty likely a few of your top competitors will show up.

-SEMrush is a great software to get a look into what other companies are ranking for your keywords, and how you stack up against them.
-You can start with a 30-day free trial.
+Semrush is a great software to get a look into which other companies are ranking for your keywords, and how you stack up against them.
+(You can start with a 30-day free trial.

 Once you've identified your competitors, you can kick-start your competitive analysis and dig a little deeper to gain a better understanding of what type of content they're publishing.

-Analyzing their content can help you determine what opportunities you have to help outperform your competitors.
+Analyzing their content can help you determine what opportunities for your messaging?
 What types of content creation do your competitors focus on?
 Blogs?
 Case studies?
 Premium content?

 Once you've located their content, you can determine the quality, and you can see how it compares to yours.

-Be sure that you look for how frequently they are publishing, adding, and updating new content — as well as what topics are they discussing.
+Be sure that you look for how frequently they are publishing, adding, and updating new content — as well as what topics are they covering.

 At the bottom line, are they doing anything that you aren't?